loteoo/hyperstatic-demo/src/app/pages/Home/home.md

 If they need dynamic runtime data, they get it from the state as usual.

-Pages can export a `Init` Hyperapp Action which gets triggered when the page's bundle has been downloaded.
-Not to confuse with an `OnNavigation` action which would be triggered when a page apprears on screen.
+Pages can export a `Init` Hyperapp Action which gets triggered when the page's bundle has been downloaded in the background.

-This `Init` Action can be used to setup the state in advance for the page or load data ahead of time via side-effects.
+This `Init` Action can be used to setup the state in advance for the page or load data ahead-of-time via side-effects.